moredip/Frank/contributing.md

 Feedback, suggestions and questions are always welcome on the [Mailing List](mailing_lists.html).

+We also track issues and feature requests [here](http://github.com/moredip/Frank/issues).

 ## Hacking on the Frank Ruby source

 Use the RUBYLIB environment variable to get your Ruby environment to